scalableminds/webknossos/docs/rest_api.md

 ## Authentication

 All API routes expect the HTTP header `X-Auth-Token` to be set to your personal webKnossos token.
-You can find this token in the webKnossos menu, directly below “logout”.
+You can find this token in the webKnossos menu, directly above “logout”.

 ## Versioning